WilliamNT/easykv/README.md

 # EasyKV

 If you need to generate .KV files for your CS:GO maps, I have good news for you!
 This tool does exactly that!
 If you are here for the final software, see the releases on the sidebar.
+Note: the code is not the best, because it was my second project.

 # How to use
 1. Download the current release